kyma-project/kyma/docs/monitoring/02-01-monitoring.md

 Monitoring in Kyma also relies heavily on these custom resources:

 - **Alert rules** define alert conditions for metrics.
 They are configured in Prometheus as PrometheusRule custom resource definitions (CRDs).
 Kyma provides a set of out-of-the-box alert rules that are passed from Prometheus to the Alertmanager.
-The definitions of such rules specify the alert logic, value at which alerts are triggered, alerts' severity, and more.
+The definitions of such rules specify the alert logic, the value at which alerts are triggered, the alerts' severity, and more.
 If you pre-define specific Slack or Victor Ops channels, the Alertmanager fires the alerts onto the channel each time the alerts are triggered.

 - **Service Monitors** are custom resource definitions that specify the endpoints from which Prometheus should poll the metrics.
 Even if you expose a handful of metrics in your application, Prometheus polls only those from the endpoints specified in a Service Monitor custom resource definitions.